VHDPlus/vhdplus-website/docs/community/camera.md

 6. Repeat everything for each filter

 An FPGA does everything at once.
 The first pixel from the camera is received and goes to the first filter.
 The last pixel goes to the second filter and so on.
-You have multiple components that all work independantly and don't reduce the quality or frame rate.
+You have multiple components that all work independently and don't reduce the quality or frame rate.
 Also the delay between receiving and the last filter is minimal.

 <video muted autoPlay loop><source src="/img/community/Camera_Compare_2.webm" type="video/webm"/>Your browser does not support the video tag.
 You can download the video anyway.</video>

 ## What you need

-**Important:** This are only links for the german products.<br/>
+**Important:** This are only links for the German products.<br/>

 1. [VHDPlus Core MAX10](/docs/components/vhdpcore_max10)
 2. [Camera and Display Extension](/docs/components/camera)